- Min. Deposit

 Many traders are wondering why is it so important to make a deposit with a regulated broker, especially when unregulated broker offers higher bonuses or better benefits.

-The answer is simple – regulated brokers are obliged to follow all legislation and regulatory framework provided by the regulatory body.
+The answer is simple – supervised and licensed brokers are obliged to follow all legislation and regulatory framework provided by the regulatory body.
 This means that customer protection is on the much higher level, as government agencies are always looking for a way to create safe conditions for their citizens.
 This leaves very little space for false advertising, manipulation, and other unethical business practices, as brokers can easily lose their license.
+However, in the past this has not stopped some regulated brands from behaving unethically.

-Regulated brokers are serious companies, while when trading with unregulated brokers, there is a higher chance of encountering a scam or an unprofessional company.
+Regulated brokers are serious companies, while when trading with unregulated brokers, there is a higher chance of being defrauded or treated unprofessionally.
 Trading with regulated companies gives users the opportunity to trade in safe conditions from the very start.
+There have been examples where regulated broker scammed customers, like with the EZTrader, however, unregulated brands such as TitanTrade, MyOption, Amber Option and others have been overwhelmingly responsible for most of binary options and forex trading scams.

-Unlicensed brokers don’t necessarily have to be scams, but unregulated companies usually have fewer obligations towards the user.
-When it comes to regulation, binary options are no different than other industries – the unlicensed status usually means higher risk.
+Unsupervised brokers don’t necessarily have to be scams, but unregulated companies usually have fewer obligations towards the user.
+When it comes to regulation, binary options, CFD and forex are no different than other industries – the unlicensed status usually means higher risk since there is no incentive for the broker to treat customer fairly.

-And while it seems that it is all worth it due to high payouts promised, traders must know that they are exposing themselves, their data, and their money to companies that are operating ‘under the radar’ and with often questionable terms and conditions.
-This means, that rules of binary options trading can change anytime.
-Also, regulators are never keen on unregulated binary brokers, and they are often publishing warnings regarding their operations in certain territories.
-It is not uncommon, that an unregulated broker simply disappears from a certain market due to warnings, and traders are left without any explanations or their money.
+And while it seems that it is all worth it due to high payouts promised, traders must know that they may be exposing themselves, their data, and their money to companies that are operating ‘under the radar’ and with often questionable terms and conditions that can be considered quite unsafe for traders.
+This means, that rules of binary options or forex trading can change anytime if the broker decides so.
+Also, regulators are on the watch for unlicensed binary brokers which are marketed in their jurisdiction, and they are often publishing warnings regarding their operations in certain territories.
+It is not uncommon, that an unregulated broker simply disappears, and traders are left without any explanations or their money.

-FBO’s general experience is that unregulated brokers are usually more prone to unprofessional behavior.
-Unprofessional business practices are those that put traders in unfavorable position, often without them even knowing what is going on.
+FFB’s general experience is that unregulated brokers are usually more prone to unprofessional behavior as we already mentioned.
+Unethical business practices are those that put traders in unfavorable position, often without them even knowing what is going on.

 Unethical business behavior is sometimes hard to recognize as it is disguised by flashy banners and great promises.
 Traders get so impressed, it takes some time for them to realize they were victims of sneaky terms and conditions, spam, cold calling and pushy ‘personal’ brokers.

-When it comes to unlicensed brokers, it often happens that they either add unauthorized bonuses that traders don’t want or simply have unfavorable bonus terms that traders are never warned about.
+When it comes to unlicensed CFDs brokers, it often happens that they either add unauthorized bonuses that traders don’t want or simply have unfavorable bonus terms that traders are never warned about.
 This makes it almost impossible for a trader to withdraw their money, and they are literally forced to trade with the broker, hoping they will reach very high trading volume one day and get their money back.
 On the other hand, regulated brokers follow certain regulatory rules about bonuses and are obliged to warn trader about all conditions and possibilities.
-Find out everything about binary options bonuses.
+Read more about CySEC’s treatment of bonuses in forex and binary options industry.

 This problem is frequently seen with unlicensed brokers.
-As the trader has no legal protection in form of a regulator, the broker is not processing withdrawals and is always trying to find an excuse.
+As the trader has no legal protection in form of a regulator, the broker simply decides not to pay him out.
+Processing withdrawals becomes a nightmare for the customer and the broker always trying to find an excuse.
 Instead of promised 5 working days, sometimes it takes months and a lot of effort for traders to get their money back, even when all terms are met.

 Auto trading is a very popular way of trading when robot places trades instead of the trader after fast and precise market analysis.
 However, some unregulated brokers have their own robots that purposely place unprofitable trades or use this service without traders’ approval.

-Same goes with ‘managed’ accounts when, alleged senior brokers are placing trades instead of the trader and are promising high success rates, but are losing money instead.
+Same goes with ‘managed’ accounts when, alleged senior “market analysts” are placing trades instead of the trader and are promising high success rates, but are losing money instead.
 They often claim that they have permission to trade instead of the trader, but rarely offer any proof.
 Sometimes, traders lose their money overnight and don’t understand what happened, as they never gave permission for these types of trading.
+Some regulated brokers do offer so called PAMM accounts.
+Please see more about these in our forex trading article.

 Unlicensed brokers sometimes use stolen customer data, or can easily send traders’ personal information such as phone number or email to other companies.
 This practice, that is extremely unprofessional, brings trades into unpleasant situations, and they no longer feel safe with their broker.

-Of course, this doesn’t mean that all unregulated brokers are unprofessional.
+Of course, this doesn’t mean that all unregulated CFDs brokers are unprofessional.
 Some of them are good in many aspects but are simply missing the license.
-However, we at Fair Binary Options consider regulated status more important than ever, as we put our readers in the first place.
+However, we at Fair Forex Brokers consider regulated status more important than ever, as we put our readers in the first place.
 Many readers who reached for our customer support experienced issues when trading with unregulated brokers.
-For this reason, we simply can’t support unregulated brokers.

 Regulation has many benefits for both brokers and traders.
-By gaining a license, binary brokers are becoming legit companies that are trustworthy and reliable.
-Traders get additional insurance, and can always count on regulator’s help.
+By gaining a license, binary options and forex brokers are becoming legit companies that are trustworthy and reliable as much as the regulator allows.
 Thanks to regulation, both sides know what to expect, and what their obligations are.
 There is no space to maneuver with bad business practices.

-Here are some examples of obligations of regulated binary options brokers that are promising fair approach towards users:
+Here are some examples of obligations of regulated forex and CFDs brokers that are promising fair approach towards users:

-Unregulated brokers are not obligated to follow these rules by any means.
+Unregulated forex brokers are not obligated to follow these rules by any means.
 It all comes down to good will and ethical code of conduct.
-By choosing an unregulated broker, traders expose themselves (and their money) to much higher risk that rarely pays off.
+By choosing an unlicensed online broker, traders expose themselves (and their money) to much higher risk that rarely pays off.
 Nothing stops unregulated broker from spending traders’ money on a company trip, or from adding bonuses with impossible terms and conditions.
-They can use any tactic they like with their customer support and simply disappear over night.
+They can use any tactic they like with their customer support and simply disappear overnight.

 Also, some regulators (like CySEC) have investor compensation fund in a specific amount in case the trader has difficulties withdrawing the money because the broker cannot meet all the obligations towards the trader.
 This means that the broker regulated by CySEC is not able to return funds belonging to the trader that the broker still holds in order to provide investment services or return financial investments that belong to covered clients and company holds on its account.
 Find out more about CySEC Investor Compensation Fund.